Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Introduction

 \subsection{Contributions}

-In this paper, we provide necessary and sufficient conditions for the existence of an extension of a polymatroid function $f$ defined on the matroid to a polymatroid function $g$ defined on the whole power set.
-Then, it follows that for problem~(\ref{problem}) satisfying the necessary and sufficient conditions, the greedy strategy satisfies the bounds $1/(1+d)$ and $(1-(1-{d}/{K})^K)/d$ for a general matroid and a uniform matroid, respectively, where $d=\inf_{g\in \Omega_f} c(g)$ and $\Omega_f$ is the set of all polymatroid functions $g$ on $2^X$ that agree with $f$ on $\mathcal{I}$, i.e., $g(A)=f(A)$ for any $A\in\mathcal{I}$.
-These bounds apply to problems where the objective function is defined only on the matroid.
-When the objective function is defined on the entire power set, it is clear that $d\leq c(f)$, which implies that the bounds are improved.
+In this paper, we provide necessary and sufficient conditions for the existence of an {incremental} extension of a polymatroid function defined on the uniform matroid of rank $k$ to one defined on the uniform matroid of rank $k+1$, together with an algorithm for constructing the extension.
+Then, it follows that for problem~(\ref{problem}), provided that the polymatroid objective function defined on a matroid can be extended to the entire power set, the greedy strategy satisfies the bounds $1/(1+d)$ and $(1-(1-{d}/{K})^K)/d$ for a general matroid and a uniform matroid, respectively, where $d=\inf_{g\in \Omega_f} c(g)$ and $\Omega_f$ is the set of all polymatroid functions $g$ on $2^X$ that agree with $f$ on $\mathcal{I}$ (i.e., the set of all extensions of $f$ to $2^X$).
+When the objective function $f$ is defined on the entire power set, it is clear that $d\leq c(f)$, which implies that the bounds are improved.
+However, the bounds still depend on sets outside the matroid, because of the way $d$ is defined.

-Next, we define a curvature $b$ involving only sets in the matroid, and we prove that $b(f)\leq c(f)$ when $f$ is defined on the entire power set.
+Next, we define a new notion of curvature, called partial curvature and denoted by $b$, involving only sets in the matroid, and we prove that $b(f)\leq c(g)$, where $g$ is any extension of $f$ to the entire power set.
 We derive necessary and sufficient conditions for the existence of an extended polymatroid function $g$ such that $c(g)=b(f)$.
 This gives rise to improved bounds $1/(1+b(f))$ and $(1-(1-{b(f)}/{K})^K)/b(f)$ for a general matroid and a uniform matroid, respectively.
-Moreover, these bounds are not influenced by sets outside the matroid.

 Finally, we present two examples.
-We first provide a task scheduling problem to show that a polymatroid function $f$ defined on the matroid can be extended to a polymatroid function $g$ defined on the entire power set while satisfying the condition that $c(g)=b(f)$, which results in a stronger bound.
-Then, we provide an adaptive sensing problem to show that there does not exist any extended polymatroid function $g$ such that $c(g)=b(f)$ holds.
-However, for our extended polymatroid function $g$, it turns out that $c(g)$ is very close to $b(f)$ and much smaller that $c(f)$, which also results in a stronger bound.
+We first present a task scheduling problem to show that a polymatroid function defined on the matroid can be extended to one defined on the entire power set, and we also derive bounds in terms of the partial curvature, which is demonstrably better than the bound in terms of the total curvature.
+As a counterpoint, we then provide an adaptive sensing problem where the total curvature of its extension cannot be made equal to the partial curvature.
+Nonetheless, for our specific extension, our result gives rise to a stronger bound.